Nanking Cherry (Prunus tomentosa)

 Despite his name the Nanking Cherry is more related to plums than to cherries.
 It forms a dense shrub with upright growing branches, up to 2m height.

-The 3-4g heavy stalkless fruits sit in dense clusters on the shoots.
+The 2-3g heavy stalkless fruits sit in dense clusters on the shoots.
 They mature around the June / July turn and are suitable both for raw consumption and for processing.
 They taste just as aromatic as sour cherries, but just less sour.
+It should be emphasized that they are completely free from pests.

 The plants are modest and thrive at every average location.
 They are very winter hard, but sensitive to brown rot (Monilinia fungus).
 From approximately the 6th year onwards, older branches should be cut off annually in order to stimulate growth of new shoots which bear more rich.
 Otherwise, the plants will become quickly senile.